garvitdelhi/WikiToLearnHome/README.md

 How to find the documentation
 -----------------------------

-The WTLH documentaion is written in markdown and stored inside the `doc` folder.
-It is then converted into mediawiki with `doc/mediawiki-online.sh` and imported on [wikitolearn meta page][meta].
+The WTLH documentaion is written in markdown and stored inside the [doc](/doc/) folder.
+It is then converted into mediawiki with `doc/mediawiki-online.sh` and imported on [wikitolearn meta page][meta-doc].
+We suggest that you start reading [The documentation](/doc/general.md).

 Happy Wiki!